-The next sessions of the inclusive multilateral dialogue will take place during the 22 - 23 May 2024 meeting of the IFCMA.
-Building on the first inclusive multilateral dialogue, the Steering Group is currently discussing the focus and format of these sessions, based on members' input.
-Topics previously suggested by delegates include experience with policy design of price-based and non-price-based policies, differences in national statistical systems and building capacity to address data gaps, and international spill-over effects, among others.
+For future sessions, further topics previously suggested by delegates include experience with policy design of price-based and non-price-based policies and differences in national statistical systems and building capacity to address data gaps, among others.
 These dialogues may take the form of topical roundtable discussions, technical workshops, and/or country or expert-led structured discussions, depending on the needs and interests of IFCMA members.
 They may be informed by the outputs of the technical work when they become available, to discern best practices, further support evidence-based mutual learning, and inform policy decisions.

 The IFCMA is providing opportunities for peer-exchange in other aspects of its work.
-For instance, Finland presented their research and innovation initiative Catch the Carbon - Climate Mitigation from Research to Practice in a dedicated briefing session during the 14 - 15 November meeting, discussing practical solutions for carbon sequestration and emission reductions in the land use sector.
+For instance, Finland presented their research and innovation initiative Catch the Carbon - Climate Mitigation from Research to Practice in a dedicated briefing session during the-14 - 15 November meeting, discussing practical solutions for carbon sequestration and emission reductions in the land use sector.
 That meeting also hosted a roundtable discussion on domestic approaches to modelling the impacts of policies on emissions, in which Denmark, Nigeria, the Philippines, and the United States shared experiences.
-Delegates noted that there is considerable scope to learn from each other in this area and the Secretariat is exploring ways to further facilitate peer-exchange.
+Delegates noted that there is considerable scope to learn from each other in this area, reflected in the choice of Denmark's experience with its GreenREFORM model as the focus of the first informal focus group discussion in March 2024.
+Additional discussions are planned on modelling work relevant to the IFCMA's work programme, based on experience in Costa Rica (April 2024), but also to showcase modelling approaches in a broader number of countries as part of a discussion on how to conduct systematic programme evaluations (currently planned for the third quarter of 2024).